basho/rfc/open/groupby/groupby.md

 GROUP BY project
 ```

 When a `GROUP BY` is specified, one aggregate is returned per group.
-Internally the coordinator maintains a dictionary is used, the key is the group by values and the value is the aggregate.
+Internally the coordinator maintains a dictionary, the key is the group by values and the value is the aggregate.

 ![GROUP BY Sequence Diagram](groupby_coordinator.png)